nexthink-oss/gitea-mirror/docs/recreate.md

 The `recreate` command deletes and then recreates mirrors in the target Gitea instance.
 This is particularly useful when you need to reset the sync token associated with a mirror, as the Gitea SDK doesn't support updating the token directly.

 The process:

 1. Deletes the existing mirror repository from the target Gitea instance
 2. Creates a new mirror with the same configuration but with updated credentials
-3. Sets up the mirroring configuration with a fresh sync token

 If no specific repositories are provided as arguments, all repositories defined in the configuration file will be recreated.